juliachristensen/PS239T_Fall2019/03_r-basics/00_r-resources.md

 ### LaTeX

 To write equations in an RMarkdown document, you can use LaTeX syntax.
 However, note that this feature tends to be buggy.
-Some

 Useful links:
 * [Detexify](http://detexify.kirelabs.org/classify.html): looks up LaTeX command that matches a shape that you have drawn using your mouse.